Of course, here in the United States, we have 94 million not working, and they are all eating.

 This is the dream and has been the dream for a lot of people.

-At the root of this is uh the tiered structure of cable bills, people being forced to pay for 250 channels when they watch five.
+At the root of this is the tiered structure of cable bills, people being forced to pay for 250 channels when they watch five.

 To me, it's fascinating to watch.

-I'm a content believer.
+I'm a content believer, content, content, content.

-Uh, what's going to happen to AM radio?
+What's going to happen to AM radio?

 Nothing as long as I'm on it.

-Well, that's really a breakadotion.
+Well, that's really a bregadocia.

 No, no, no, no.

-I'm not speaking pure business.
+I'm speaking pure business.

-I believe in content content content.
+I believe in content, content, kind.

 If people like what they like, they'll go wherever it is to get it.

-So I've always believed in content as the way to cut through all the noise.
+That's why I've always believed in content as the way to cut through all the noise.

 You know, so much to choose from.